lieuzhenghong/lieuzhenghong.github.io-source/projects/index.md

 Tech stack: Hyperledger Fabric/Composer, Node.js, JavaScript

-I headed a project that persuades industry leaders to adopt blockchain in their companies, after obtaining buy-in from senior management.
-I developed a fully-automated blockchain solution for supply chain management.
+I am heading a project that persuades industry leaders to adopt blockchain in their companies, after obtaining buy-in from senior management.
+I am developing a fully-automated blockchain solution for supply chain management.

 The project is meant to showcase how blockchain technology can be adopted in